niplav/site/eccentric.md

 [^2]: [Rest in peace](https://old.reddit.com/r/SCP/comments/1434kh7/the_whole_scp_confinement_situation_is_both/).
 [^3]: Maybe I'm lacking in imagination, but this implies both that polynesians can survive for weeks on the open ocean, can reliably find their way back home if need be, and are adventurous enough to just sail out to the open ocean in the hopes of finding new islands.
 This seems extremely crazy to me.
 [^4]: Indeed, there is [some evidence](https://en.wikipedia.org/wiki/Auckland_Island#Human_presence_on_the_island) that Auckland island was settled briefly by Polynesians 600-700 years ago.
-[^5]: Another method of finding and moving to Antarctica would be from the [Tierra del Fuego](https://en.wikipedia.org/wiki/Tierra_del_fuego) to the [Siffrey point](https://en.wikipedia.org/wiki/Siffrey_point), which is much closer<!--TODO: distance-->.
-I'm not sure whether this is more or less likely: the [Yahgan people](https://en.wikipedia.org/wiki/Yahgan_people) have lived in the Tierra del Fuego for ~8k years, which would give far more time for for extensive exploration, but I believe that the Polynesians were *much* better at spending long durations of time at sea, and at finding far away land from subtle cues.
+[^5]: Another method of finding and moving to Antarctica would be from the [Tierra del Fuego](https://en.wikipedia.org/wiki/Tierra_del_fuego) to the [Siffrey point](https://en.wikipedia.org/wiki/Siffrey_point), which is much closer (~1030km).
+I'm not sure whether this is more or less likely: the [Yahgan people](https://en.wikipedia.org/wiki/Yahgan_people) have lived in the Tierra del Fuego for ~8k years, which would give far more time for for extensive exploration, and the [Prime Head](https://en.wikipedia.org/wiki/Prime_Head) is likely warmer and more hospitable than the rest of Antarctica, but I believe that the Polynesians were *much* better at spending long durations of time at sea, and at finding far away land from subtle cues.
+[^6]: Since the experiment would solely involve prostitution, my best guess<sub>80%</sub> is that it would be significantly more difficult to find a similar number of female participants.
+[^7]: I'd like to hear feedback on what people believe the right amounts of money for indifference between membership of the two groups+participation would be.